Salesforce API Limits and Usage

 To check Salesforce API limits and API calls over the last 30 days, do the following:

-From the screenshot, the start and end date show the contract period, and we have an allowance of 450,000, which is the monthly API limit.
-We also have a column that also shows the amount of API used and the usage date.
+From the screenshot, the start and end dates show the contract period, and we have an allowance of 450,000, which is the monthly API limit.
+We also have a column that shows the amount of API used and the usage date.

 What happens if you reach or exceed your API request limit